swthemathwiz/wyse-5070-stand/README.md

 There are three different variations: minimal, large, and mesh.

-1. Minimal: is about the width of a slim 5070 with 4 wings and works well for the slim 5070.
+1. **Minimal**: is about the width of a slim 5070 with 4 wings and works well for the slim 5070.

-2. Large: is very close in shape and style to the OEM stand.
+2. **Large**: is very close in shape and style to the OEM stand.

-3. Mesh: is like the large except that it has a mesh inset that looks like the 5070's textured surface.
+3. **Mesh**: is like the large except that it has a mesh inset that looks like the 5070's textured surface.

-The length of each stand is about the length of the 5070 (about 20cm), with minimal being about a centimeter shorter than the large.
+The length of each stand is about the length of the 5070 (about 20cm), with Minimal being about a centimeter shorter than the Large.

 ## 3D Printing